 Her return to television, Doris Day's Best Friends, aired for two years and her first guest was Rock Hudson.
 Just after taping the show Hudson collapsed, and he died of an AIDS-related illness two months later.
 He was the first celebrity to die after contracting HIV.

 In 1989 Doris was honoured with the Cecil B DeMille award for outstanding contributions to the world of entertainment at the Golden Globes, adding to her numerous awards and nominations, and in 1991 she won the Lifetime Achievement Award in Comedy at the American Comedy Awards.

 Away From the Spotlight

 Doris never became addicted to the spotlight, but successfully made the transition from public star to private citizen, refusing all offers to sing or make films.
-Today she runs the Doris Day Animal League in Carmel, California, which works to promote humane treatment of animals.
-She co-founded and actively supports the charity Actors and Others for Animals and her only public appearances now are to promote animal welfare.
+She spent time running the Doris Day Animal League in Carmel, California, which works to promote humane treatment of animals.
+She co-founded and actively supported the charity Actors and Others for Animals.
+Her only public appearances were to promote animal welfare.